 Name of Policy Rent and Service Charge

-Responsible Officer Housing Services Manager
+Responsible Officer Head of Housing Services

 Date approved by Board March 2024

 Date of next Review March 2027

 Section Housing Services

 Reference HS7

 We can produce information, on request, in large print, Braille, tape and on disc.
 It is also available in other languages.
 If you need information in any of these formats please contact us on 01389 761486